 Feeding baby foods that are loaded with iron and calcium can help.
 Some iron-rich foods include lean meat, fortified cereals, beans, spinach, and eggs.
 Calcium-rich foods include milk, yogurt, cheese, leafy greens, and beans.

-You can always consider giving her a supplement as well, but you’ll want to talk with your pediatrician before doing so.
+You can always consider giving your baby a supplement as well, but be sure to talk with your pediatrician before doing so.

 Keeping baby from eating soap or shampoo

 The best way to avoid the panic of worrying if your baby has poisoned himself by eating soap or shampoo is to make sure it doesn’t happen in the first place.